Peter Phillips: Harriet Sperling

-By June 2024, Phillips had introduced his partner, NHS paediatric nurse and freelance writer Harriet Sperling (née Sanders; born 1980), to King Charles III and Queen Camilla.
-Their engagement was announced on 1 August 2025.
-Sperling has a daughter from a previous relationship.
+By June 2024, Phillips had introduced his partner, NHS paediatric nurse and freelance writer Harriet Eleanor Sperling (née Sanders; born 1980), to King Charles III and Queen Camilla.
+They had made their public debut as a couple at the Badminton Horse Trials in May.
+Sperling has a daughter from a previous marriage.
+Their engagement was announced on 1 August 2025, and they were married on 6 June 2026 in a private ceremony at All Saints Church, Kemble.

 According to the BBC, Sperling is a distant relation of Prince Richard, Duke of Gloucester through her father Rupert Sanders (1946–2023).
-She is also related to the Courage family of brewers.
+She is also related to the Courage family of brewers who were Lords of the Manor of Edgcote from the 1920s until 2005.
+Sperling's paternal great-grandparents were well-known sportsman, cricketer Herman de Zoete, scion of the De Zoete stockbroking dynasty, and Dorothy Courage who is referenced in Burke's Landed Gentry.